Series of events starts: Hello Industry - Career entry into the non-academic labor market

 PERSONALITY | MANAGEMENT | ||

-Communication skills Conflict management | Programming and software skills | Commitment, e.g., voluntary activities Committee work | |
+Communication skills conflict management | Personnel and company management | Programming and software skills | Commitment, e.g. voluntary activities and committee work |

 Self-reflection Willingness for personal development | Labor law and occupational safety | Entrepreneurial thinking |